ghostbsd/documentation/source/user/installation-guide/full-disk-installation.md

 * The proper key was not pressed, or pressed at the correct time, during the boot process.
 * There was an error while creating the live flash drive.

-As GhostBSD boots, the loader menu will appear and will look similar to one of the images below, depending if the system is booted in UEFI or BIOS mode.
+As GhostBSD boots, the loader menu will appear and will look similar to one of the images below depending if the system is booted in UEFI or BIOS mode.

 ![Loader menu for GhostBSD booted in UEFI mode.](images/0-boot-uefi.png)